 So how do you protect yourself from atherosclerosis?

 My short answer to this question is: I do not know.
 Popular statins and cholesterol lowering seem to go away and cause more or less a side effect than the very cause of atherosclerosis.
 Popular antioxidants are very important , but our body already knows about them, so if we eat healthy, we do not need to think too much about them.
 The popular exercise is also not what it used to be.
 Aerobic overloading, as it turns out, leads to oxidative overload and damage to the body ( Tsai2001odd ), and some "antioxidants" under these conditions turn into pro-oxidants ( Tomasello2012dar ).
-It gets right the farmer's insight that whosoever has gone down, he will be struck.
+It gets right the farmer's insight that whosoever has come down, he will be struck.
 On the other hand, the zero practice is also bad, because most people today (from the point of view of the pramovkaeka) do not practice at all.
-It is not clear what to advise, in addition to the general recommendation of a return to nature and nature.
+It is not clear what to advise, apart from the general recommendation of a return to nature and nature.

 Atherosclerosis and cholesterol

-Because cholesterol is the most quantitative in atherosms, it has long been suspected of causing atherosclerosis.
+Since cholesterol is the most quantitative in atheroma, it has long been suspected of causing atherosclerosis.
 However, it turns out that atherosclerosis has (as I wrote above) oxidative and immune connections.
-It is perhaps a hypothesis that cholesterol accumulates in atheromas simply because it is most resistant to degradation.
+It is a hypothesis that cholesterol accumulates in atheromas simply because it is most resistant to degradation.
 Cholesterol malignancy and statin efficacy demonstrated in herbivorous rabbits ( Shen2013eae and many other similar studies) are not automatically related to humans.
 It seems that cholesterol in our diet is far from worrying, so butter and eggs are once again healthy foods ( Fernandez2012rdc , Trapani2012rdc ).
 Statins are important only for some risk groups ( Koh2009ctp ).

 Atherosclerosis, stress and smoking